2018 ICAS Convention Awards Applications

 Air and ground acts – including announcers – are eligible for the award.
 Past recipients may also be nominated.
 The selection of each year’s award recipient will be made by a committee comprised of a representative from the ICAS Board of Directors, two past recipients of the award, and two at-large members, each of who has at least ten years of experience in the air show business.
 Using the form, a member can nominate anybody – including him or herself – and may nominate more than one candidate.
 Nominations will also be accepted from non-members.

 The Selection Committee will make its selection from among all of the nominees based on a single criterion: air show showmanship.
-What does the performer do and how has he structured his act to improve its entertainment value?
-From a showmanship perspective, how has the candidate distinguished and differentiated himself from other, more traditional air show performers?
+What does the performer do and how has he/she structured his/her act to improve its entertainment value?
+From a showmanship perspective, how has the candidate distinguished and differentiated himself/herself from other, more traditional air show performers?
 What has the candidate done to improve and increase the overall level of showmanship in the air show community?
-From an entertainment and showmanship perspective, does the candidate deserve to be recognized in the same context as Art Scholl and the twenty-four past recipients of this award?
+Beyond his/her actual performance, how does the performer complement his/her act to improve its entertainment value by signing autographs, making himself/herself available to the audience, participating in post- and pre-event promotional efforts and/or sponsor mixers, and other vital air show activities that depend on performer involvement?
+Recognizing that the appearance of danger is different from actual danger and that accidents or genuinely dangerous behavior detract from the overall entertainment value of an act, does the performer take the necessary steps to mitigate risk whenever possible?
+From an entertainment and showmanship perspective, does the candidate deserve to be recognized in the same context as Art Scholl and the 32 past recipients of this award?

 Dick Schram Memorial Community Relations Award